run-llama/llama_index/docs/guides/index_guide.md

 ### Querying

-During query time, if no other query parameters are specified, LlamaIndex simply all Nodes in the list into our Reponse Synthesis module.
+During query time, if no other query parameters are specified, LlamaIndex simply loads all Nodes in the list into our Reponse Synthesis module.

 ![](/_static/indices/list_query.png)